stevemcghee/stevemcghee.dev/content/about.md

 # About Me

-I'm Steve McGhee, a software engineer passionate about technology, sharing knowledge, and building great software.
+I'm Steve McGhee, a software engineer passionate about reliability and building sustainable socio-technical systems.

 ## Professional Background

+- 20+ years doing reliability-focused work at Google
+- a stint (~1y) on the outside, doing Cloud migration and architecture.

 ## Resume

-You can download my resume [here](/resume.pdf).
+You can download my resume <a href="/resume.pdf" style="text-decoration: underline;">here</a>.

 ## Interests

-- Software Engineering
+- Site Reliability Engineering
 - Public Speaking
-- Podcasting

-## Contact
+## Socials

-Feel free to reach out to me through:

 {{< social >}}